Zasilkovna/WooCommerce/README.md

 - clean cache: `bin/magento cache:clean`
 - set Packeta configuration in administration for default scope even if Packeta carrier is inactive
 - import carriers: `bin/magento packetery:import-feed-carriers`
-- set or update call of `bin/magento cron:run`, in such way Packeta cron jobs can be processed
+- set up command `bin/magento cron:run` in cron, in order to update carriers regularly

 ## Upgrading

 - set Packeta configuration in administration for default scope even if Packeta carrier is inactive
-- enable maintenance mode
+- enable maintenance mode: `bin/magento maintenance:enable`
 - remove all previous source files (remove app/code/Packetery folder)
 - next steps are the same as during the installation
-- (optional) migrate configuration from 2.0.1 and 2.0.2 structure: `bin/magento packetery:migrate-price-rules`
+- (optional) Migrate pricing rules from versions 2.0.1 and 2.0.2: `bin/magento packetery:migrate-price-rules`
-- (optional) migrate global price from structure of versions up to 2.0.5: `bin/magento packetery:migrate-default-price`
+- (optional) Migrate default price from versions up to 2.0.5: `bin/magento packetery:migrate-default-price`
-- disable maintenance mode
+- disable maintenance mode: `bin/magento maintenance:disable`
 - check configuration

+#### Migration of pricing rules from versions 2.0.1 and 2.0.2

+Within this task, pricing rules are migrated to the following extent: for countries from the original list of rules are transferred the rules for the variant of delivery to the pickup point, including weight ranges and the free shipping price.

+Furthermore, the maximum weight and free shipping price valid for the entire module are transferred.

+Pricing rules are created as unavailable.

+As of version 2.0.3, it is not necessary to perform.

+#### Migration of default price from versions up to 2.0.5

+Within this task, the default price is migrated only if specific countries are selected in the global settings of the module.

+If all countries are selected, migration is not performed.

+Price rules are created as unavailable, without set maximum weight.

 ### Configuration and "How to" guide